Wisconsin Campaign Finance Glossary

 The Government Accountability Board is a six-member non-partisan panel of retired circuit court judges created by legislation in early 2007 to enforce the state’s ethics, lobbying and campaign finance laws.
 The new board replaced the State Elections Board and State Ethics Board in early 2008 and took over their regulatory activities.
 Unlike its predecessors, the new board and its enforcement agency have the authority and the financial means to independently investigate violations of campaign finance and election laws.

 Hard money Any campaign contributions that are regulated, disclosed, and subject to limits.
 In Wisconsin, individuals are limited to contributing $500 to Assembly candidates, $1,000 to Senate candidates and $10,000 to candidates for statewide office within each office’s particular election cycle.
-Individuals can contribute no more than $10,000 annually to all state and local candidates and all parties and other political committees.
 Limits are also placed on PACs, political parties and LCCs.

 Passed in 2009 in this act reformed the way Supreme Court races are financed by creating the Democracy Trust Fund (DTF), which issues public financing grants to Supreme Court Justice candidates.
 This act also reduced the limit for individual contributions to nonparticipating Supreme Court candidates from $10,000 to $1,000.
 Nonparticipating candidates are not limited in the total amount of contributions or expenditures that may be accepted or made, but they are restricted in the amount of contributions that may be accepted from political committees.